-Washington, D.C.
-203 4 5 FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 1 For the f 13 OR 15(d) OF THE SI fiscal year ended Decem OR ☐ TRANSITION REPORT PURSUANT TO SECTI HE SECURITIES EXCHANGE ACT OF 1934 mmission file number 1 CIM COMMERC (Exact Na me of Registrant as Specified in Its Charter) Maryland (State or Other Jurisdiction of Incorporation or Organization) 17950 Preston Road, Suite 600, Dallas, Texa (Address of Principal Executive Offices) as (972) 349-3200 75-6446078 (I.R.S.
-Employer Identification No.) 75252 (Zip Code) (Registrar nt's telephone number, includ ing area code) Securities Registe ered Pursuant to Section 12(b) of the Act: Common Stock, \$0.001 Par Value CMCT Nasdaq Global Market Common Stock, \$0.001 Par Value CMCT-L Tel Aviv Stock Exchange Series L Preferred Stock, \$0.001 Par Value CMCTP Nasdaq Global Market Series L Preferred Stock, \$0.001 Par Value (Title of each class) CMCTP (Trading symbol) Tel Aviv Stock Exchange (Name of each exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned iss suer, as defined in Rule 405 o f the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sec ction 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all report preceding 12 months (or for such shorter period that the registrant was required No \Box Indicate by check mark whether the registrant has submitted electron Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or the second sec for such shorter period that th e registrant was required to submit and post such files).
-Yes $oxtimes$ No $oxtimes$ Indicate by check mark whether the registrant is a large accelerated tompany.
-See the definitions of "large accelerated filer," "accelerated filer," "si n-accelerated filer, a smaller reporting company, or an emerging growth nd "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Smaller reporting company ⊠ Er Accelerated filer ⊠ merging growth company □ Non-accelerated filer \square If an emerging growth company, indicate by check mark if the regist financial accounting standards provided pursuant to Section 13(a) of the Excha nge Act. □ , ., . reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public acco Indicate by check mark whether the registrant is a shell company (as • • As of June 30, 2020, the aggregate market value of the voting comm sales prices on the Nasdaq Global Market as of the close of business on June 30 equities. es of the registrant, computed by reference to the average high and low 126.5 million.
-The registrant does not have any nonvoting common As of March 11, 2021, the registrant had outstanding 14,827,410 sha ares of common stock, par val ue \$0.001 per share. - Oocuments Incorporated by R Part III of this Annual Report on Form 10-K incorporates by reference specified p portions of CIM Commercial Ti rust Corporation's Proxy Statement for its 2021 Annual Meeting of
+8 , FORM 10-K ECTION 13 OR 15(d) OF THE SECURITIE For the fiscal year ended December 31, 2 OR TO SECTION 13 OR 15(d) OF THE SECUR 2021 Commission file number 1-13610 CREATIVE MEDI IA & COMMUNITY TRUS T CORPORATION (Exact Name of Registrant as Specified in Its Cha Maryland (State or Other Jurisdiction of Incorpor 17950 Preston Road, Suite 6 (Address of Principal Execu 00, Dallas, Texas 75-6446078 (I.R.S.
+Employer Identification No.) 75252 (Zip Code) Sec curities Registered Pursuant to Section 12(b) of the A Act: Common Stock, \$0.001 Par Value CMCT Nasdaq Global Market Common Stock, \$0.001 Par Value CMCT-L Tel Aviv Stock Exchange Series L Preferred Stock, \$0.001 Par Value CMCTP Nasdaq Global Market Series L Preferred Stock, \$0.001 Par Value (Title of each class) CMCTP (Trading symbol) Tel Aviv Stock Exchange (Name of each exchange on which registered) Securities registered pursuant to Section 12(g) of the Act Indicate by check mark if the registrant is a well-known s Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to Indicate by check mark whether the registrant (1) has file months (or for such shorter period that the registrant was required to ed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 Indicate by check mark whether the registrant has submit (§232.405 of this chapter) during the preceding 12 months (or for su o be submitted and posted pursuant to Rule 405 of Regulation S-T omit and post such files).
+Yes $\boxtimes$ No $\square$ $\label{thm:condition} Indicate by check mark whether the registrant is a large a See the definitions of "large accelerated filer," "accelerated filerated filer," "accelerated filerated filerated filerated filerated filerated filerated fil$ iler, a smaller reporting company, or an emerging growth company npany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\square$ Smaller reporting company $\boxtimes$ Accelerated filer $\square$ Emerging growth company $\square$ Non-accelerated filer $\boxtimes$ If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) of the Excl sition period for complying with any new or revised financial

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act.)
+Yes $\ \square$ No $\ \boxtimes$

+As of June 30, 2021, the aggregate market value of the voting common stock held by non-affiliates of the registrant, computed by reference to the average high and low sales prices on the Nasdaq Global Market as of the close of business on June 30, 2021, was approximately \$126.1 million.
+The registrant does not have any nonvoting common equities.

+As of March 10, 2022, the registrant had outstanding 23,369,331 shares of common stock, par value \$0.001 per share.